Newsroom > News > Press Releases > Health disparities, social justice focus of conference at DePaul University

 integration and professor of internal medicine at Rush University Medical

 Center; center co-directors Raj Shah of Rush and Fernando De Maio of DePaul; and

 John Mazzeo, director of DePaul’s Master of Public Health program.

 Noon | Life Expectancy

-Cultural and medical anthropologist Judith L. Singleton of DePaul University
+in Chicago Cultural and medical anthropologist Judith L. Singleton of DePaul University

 will present a poster on life expectancy in Chicago.
 Using recent existing